Islandora-Devops/isle-dc/docs/recipes/LOCAL.md

 * Copy the sample.env file to `.env`
   * `cp sample.env .env`
   * Modify the appropriate line to read `ENVIRONMENT=local` so the project will assumue you want to build a full app inside a `codebase` folder.
+If you want to customize the Drupal image further, switch to `ENVIRONMENT=local_custom` to use the Dockerfile in the root of this project as your starting point.

 * Pull down the Docker images
   * `make pull`